Category: research

 Anytime you put a layer between PMs and users is a fail.
 Face to face interviews drive alignment far more than any research report.
 In my opinion listening to and observing real users and customers directly and frequently makes the biggest difference in product quality and fit.
 The more isolated PMs, execs, and designers are from customers, the worse their decisions become.
 Many AI tools for research position themselves as a timesaver in automating every thing from study design to final reports.
 They typically position to the haerried PM or the research manager.

-As it stands execs don’t often interact with customers on.
+As it stands execs don’t often interact with customers.
 Bad PMs certainly don’t.

 Apologies for the long rant,